Expresso Season 2, Episode 4: Manoj Bajpayee – Destiny’s Child

-Powerhouse actor Manoj Bajpayee just when he was getting typecast in character roles, sprung a surprise with his nuanced genteel performance in the film Aligarh which won him several accolades.
+Powerhouse actor Manoj Bajpayee just when he was getting typecast in character roles, sprung a surprise with his nuanced performance in the film Aligarh which won him several accolades.
 This, besides a slate of short films that he has been supporting.
 It reminded the audience and the film industry what it has known for a while – there’s a lot of acting left in Bajpayee.
 Give him a meaningful role and he is likely to make it memorable.
 Like his recent outing in Baaghi 2, an actioner headlined by the young gun Tiger Shroff with Bajpayee in a negative role, had the audience cheering when the latter was on screen — tough to pull off when sharing screen space with new marquee favourite.
 He recalls with a laugh that producer Sajid Nadiadwala and director Ahmed Khan really pampered him on the film sets.
 That Bajpayee is valued in the annals of commercial cinema is quite an acknowledgment for an actor who made a name for himself on the back of new wave experimental cinema represented by films like Bandit Queen and Satya.
 Of course, despite Bhiku Mhatre being emblazoned as one of the most powerful characters of all times, Bajapyee’s journey has hardly been easy.

 According to the actor, “It took 20 years from Satya, a lot of sacrifices were made and I am talking about the time when Irrfan and Rajkumar (Rao) and Nawaz (Nawazuddin Siddiqui) were not there.
 I was the only one who was taking all the brickbats from the trade pundits because I was saying no to so many bigwigs here.
 Somewhere I was very clear on what I wanted to do and I was ready to wait for it.
 I always say, you have to be ready to imagine the kind of success and recognition I got with Satya but I still had to wait for another year or so for another script and that script only came from Ram Gopal Varma – Shool and Kaun happened.”